 Plowinske hopes her contribution to St. Baldrick’s Day will have a similar effect on her life.
 She welcomes people who might question her decision.

 “I almost hope people walk up to me and ask, so I can say ‘I did this for the cause and hopefully, one day, to fund the cure,” she said.

 Plowinske was 26 years old when her mom passed away and a few semesters short of receiving her degree from Saint Rose.
 The fallout from her mother’s death was overwhelming, and she decided to take time off from her studies to focus on work full-time.

-Her two-year-old son, Trey Gambacorta, will be there Tuesday to support her just like she was there for her mom years ago.
+Her 2-year-old son, Trey Gambacorta, will be there Tuesday to support her just like she was there for her mom years ago.